Value 2C: Keep the Sales and Field Experience Simple

 Our customers see a simple process of having solar installed while we are running around trying to make every little piece fit without showing the chaos.

-2c is super prescient right now.
-We’re working so hard in design to eliminate hiccups or friction in the sales process that are caused by the work we do.
-We’re paying very close attention to all resurveys, regens, and engineering reviews that are called out, so that we can eliminate all unnecessary ones.
+Value 2C is super prescient right now.
+We are working so hard in design to eliminate hiccups or friction in the sales process that are caused by the work we do.
+We are paying very close attention to all resurveys, regens, and engineering reviews that are called out, so that we can eliminate all unnecessary ones.

 Management is great in making sure we are keeping the sales process simple and straightforward.
-They teach us to focus on listening to the customer needs rather than overwhelming the customer with jargon.
+They teach us to focus on listening to the customer's needs rather than overwhelming the customer with jargon.

 On the proposals team I have seen how the designers will bend over backward to get the reps the designs that they need, answer questions about why panels were placed in certain places and offer solutions to the reps when there are difficulties that arise.

-We do what we can to make jobs in field ops as easy as possible, whether that’s through scheduling or uploading the necessary documents for permits or inspections.
+We do what we can to make jobs in field ops as easy as possible, whether that is through scheduling or uploading the necessary documents for permits or inspections.
 We value our field technicians, so we want them to have a good experience working with us!

-We constantly try to optimize work, so the reps and customer have an easy smooth process.
+We constantly try to optimize work, so the reps and customers have an easy, smooth process.

 We are always doing everything we can on our side to make the field experience as quick and smooth as possible.

-One thing that I like about Blue Raven is that everything is done “in house.”
+One thing that I like about Blue Raven Solar is that everything is done ‘in house.’
 Because of this I believe it really helps keep the sales process smooth and simple for its customers.

-Customers don’t have to be transferred around from department to department because everyone keeps good enough notes in our CRM.
-I know our customers appreciate it when we have the answers, even if it’s as simple as an answer to “what’s the next step?”
+Customers do not have to be transferred around from department to department because everyone keeps good enough notes in our CRM.
+I know our customers appreciate it when we have the answers, even if it is as simple as an answer to ‘what is the next step?’

 Going solar can be quite a lengthy process.
-I’m glad that our operations team puts in the work necessary to keep our customers happy and keep them updated as they move through the pipeline.
+I am glad that our operations team puts in the work necessary to keep our customers happy and keep them updated as they move through the pipeline.